What’s an Archive?

 - “Tribesourcing Southwest Films: Counter-Narrations and Reclamation,” KULA: Knowledge Creation, Dissemination, and Preservation Studies on Indigenous Knowledges, co-authored with Dr. Jennifer Jenkins and Rhiannon Sorrell (June 2021).

 - “Gone Estray.”
-Video essay, Journal of Videographic Film & Moving Image Studies, 5.4, 2019.
+Video essay about home movies, [in]Transition: Journal of Videographic Film & Moving Image Studies, 5.4, 2019.

 - “Opening The Can: Home Movies In The Public Sphere.”
 Eds.
 Martha McNamara and Karan Sheldon.
 Amateur Movie Making: Aesthetics of the Everyday in New England, 1915-1960 (Indiana University Press, 2017).
-Winner of Society For Cinema and Media Studies’s 2018 book award for best edited collection.
+Winner of Society For Cinema and Media Studies’ 2018 book award for best edited collection.

 Devin Orgeron – Publications